niinavi/Jarjestelmaprojekti/documents/reports/elk_stack_installation.md

 $ sudo bin/logstash -f first-pipeline.conf --config.reload.automatic
 ```

 The connection is visible on host's browser when I logged in Kibana dashboard.
-You can see the connection in monitoring section and there will be added indecies "logstash-2019.02.21".
+Kibana will show indeces about actions with date "logstash-2019.02.21".
+In the monitoring section, you can see it is connected.

 -------------------------------------------------------------------------------------